-Optional If a dialog box does not relate to specific items in the am:
+Optional am: If a dialog box does not relate to specific items in the underlying window, it should be placed below the menu bar (if there is one) and centered (horizontally) over the work area.

-underlying window, it should be placed below the menu bar (if there is one) and centered (horizontally) over the work associated primary window (not constrained to stay on top of the primary window), it should be placed such that it is not completely covered by the primary window.
+Recommended an: If a secondary window is allowed to be stacked below its associated primary window (not constrained to stay on top of the primary window), it should be placed such that it is not completely covered by the primary window.
 This recommendation takes precedence over other placement recommendations.